-NEW YORK - U.S. mortgage rates held steady just above 5 percent in the latest week after mixed signals on the health of the housing market, Freddie Mac said on Thursday.
+U.S. mortgage rates held steady just above 5 percent in the latest week after mixed signals on the health of the housing market, Freddie Mac (FRE.N) said on Thursday.

 Average 30-year home loan rates inched up 0.03 percentage point in the week ended Oct.
 29 to 5.03 percent.

-This fixed borrowing cost has risen from a record low of 4.78 percent set in April, but remains almost 1-1/2 points lower than a year ago, said Freddie Mac, the second-largest U.S. home funding source said.
+This fixed borrowing cost has risen from a record low of 4.78 percent set in April, but remains almost 1-1/2 points lower than a year ago, the second largest U.S. home funding source said.

 Interest rates for 30-year fixed mortgages have averaged just below 5 percent this year, which is the lowest 10-month average since the survey began in 1971, Frank Nothaft, Freddie Mac's chief economist, said in a statement.